eshaz/icecast-metadata-js/README.md

 Ogg Metadata is not dependent on requesting or reading any headers, but still relies on CORS for reading the response cross-origin.

 ICY metadata is dependent on being able to request and read headers (specifically the `Icy-*` headers).
-If you intend on serving your Icecast stream on a website that is not on the same origin as your Icecast server, you will need to add the below CORS headers.
+If you intend on serving your Icecast stream on a website that is not on the same origin as your Icecast server, you will need to add the below CORS HTTP response headers.

 ### CORS configuration for Ogg metadata: